EventStore/EventStore/docs/cluster.md

 ### Time difference toleration

-EventStoreDB expects the time on cluster nodes to be in sync.
-It is however possible that nodes get their clock desynchronized by a small value.
-This settings allows adjusting the tolerance of how much the clock on different nodes might be out of sync.
+EventStoreDB expects the time on cluster nodes to be in sync within a given tolerance.

-If different nodes have their clock out of sync for a number of milliseconds that exceeds the value of this setting, the gossip gets rejected and the node won't be accepted as the cluster member.
+If different nodes have their clock out of sync for a number of milliseconds that exceeds the value of this setting, the gossip is rejected and the node will not be accepted as a cluster member.

 | Format               | Syntax                                    |
 |:---------------------|:------------------------------------------|